embedded-machine-learning/annette/README.md

 Implementation of the ANNETTE Estimation Module <a href="https://ieeexplore.ieee.org/abstract/document/9306831/" target="_blank">Link to Paper</a>

-ANNETTE (Accurate Neural Network Execution Time Estimation) is a framework designed to predict the execution time of Deep Neural Networks (DNNs) on hardware accelerators using a stacked modeling approach.
+ANNETTE (Accurate Neural Network Execution Time Estimation) is a framework designed to predict the latency (execution time) of Deep Neural Networks (DNNs) on hardware accelerators using a stacked modeling approach.
 It creates accurate estimations by combining mapping models and layer-wise estimation models derived from benchmarks.
 This allows for efficient design space exploration and hardware-specific neural architecture search, offering a significant tool for developers to estimate performance without extensive testing on actual hardware.
 The methodology demonstrates high accuracy and fidelity in predictions, making it a valuable asset for optimizing neural network deployment on diverse hardware platforms.

 Cite: